microsoft/msticpy/docs/source/data_acquisition/UploadData.rst

 	from msticpy.data.uploaders.splunk_uploader import SplunkUploader
 	spup = SplunkUploader()

-*Note: Due to the way Splunk API's work the time taken to upload a file to Splunk can be significantly longer than with Log Analytics.*
+.. note:: Due to the way Splunk API's work the time taken to upload a file to Splunk can be significantly longer than with Log Analytics.*

 Uploading a DataFrame to Splunk
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To upload a Pandas DataFrame to Splunk you simply pass the DataFrame to ``.upload_df()`` along with index you wish the data to be uploaded to.
 As the ``source_type`` parameter, csv, json or others can be input and then passed to df.to_csv(), df.to_json(), df.to_string() styles respectively and **json** is by default.
 ``table_name`` parameter remains for the backward compatibility.